SEND and Therapeutic Support

 Haybrook College Trust works closely with a range of professionals to provide quality continued professional development to our staff allowing us to do all we can to meet the needs of all our young people.
 We firmly believe that all behaviour is a form of communication and we need to look past the behaviour to determine what a young person is trying to tell us.

-All our staff have undergone training by Educational Psychologists to be Attachment and Trauma Aware and consider a young person’s Adverse Childhood Experiences (ACEs) which can affect their behaviour.
+Haybrook College's Educational Psychologists have trained all staff to be Attachment and Trauma Aware and consider a young person's Adverse Childhood Experiences (ACE's) which can affect their behaviour.
+Our staff are committed to supporting pupils to improve their ability to self-regulate and have been trained in the 'Five to Thrive' model and emotion coaching techniques.

 Who we work with…